Holy Protection Requirements to Join the Church and Catechetical Program

 Our parish is dedicated to growing only if it is receiving people who want to perpetuate and propagate Christ’s saving Orthodox Faith, and follow God’s will and standards as revealed in Scripture and Sacred Tradition (the deposit of the Faith mentioned in Scripture).
 Our parish is dedicated not to cater to peoples’ wishes but rather for us together to conform to God’s standards.

-For all those who seek to be received as an Orthodox Christian at Holy Protection Church and wish to be received in Communion as a member of His Holy Orthodox Catholic and Apostolic Church should first and foremost:
+For all, adults who seek to be received as an Orthodox Christian at Holy Protection Church and wish to be received in Communion as a member of His Holy Orthodox Catholic and Apostolic Church should first and foremost:

--- be willing to dedicate their lives to Jesus Christ, the Only-Begotten and Eternal Son of God and Word of God, to His Father, and to the Holy Spirit, as being the three who are from eternity Divine, the Son and Spirit having their origin from God the Father before time began (unlike we humans and all of the rest of what exists, which were all created by God the Father through Jesus Christ His Son and in the Holy Spirit).
+-- be willing to dedicate their lives to Jesus Christ, the Only-Begotten and Eternal Son of God and Word of God, to His Father, and to the Holy Spirit, as being the three who are from eternity Divine, the Son and Spirit having their origin from God the Father before time began (unlike we humans and all of the rest of what exists, which were all created by God the Father through Jesus Christ His Son and in the Holy Spirit), and all that this entails.
+Please see Expectations of Members.

 --should know and have read through (or listened to) at least once all of the Gospels (Matthew, Mark, Luke, and John) and the Book of Acts prior to being received into the Church.
 Upon reading these things one should have the goal thereafter in the following year after being received into the communion of the Church of reading all of the rest of the New Testament and the Book of Genesis at the beginning of Scripture.